EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 The other directories, mounted from directories in your home directory, likewise have user, and group, `root`.

-In contrast, if `epcc-ces-hello` is run via Apptainer, then the directory permissions logged are:
+In contrast, if `epcc-ces-hello` is run via Apptainer, then the directory permissions logged will differ.
+For example:

 ```text
 /safe_data: nobody (65534) your_project_group(4797) drwxrwx--- nfs